dcnguyen060899/UC-Berkeley-ML-AI-Professional-Certificate-Capstone/README.md

 - **Enhance Trauma Care Facilities**: Given the longer stays for trauma admissions, hospitals should ensure adequate resources and specialized care for these patients.
 - **Patient Support Programs**: Implement programs to support patients with longer lengths of stay, including social support and post-discharge follow-ups.

 From the distribution from readmission and length of stay across features, I have notice that readmission and length of stay distribution has similar pattern.
+However, note that not all features that has the same distribution pattern bettewn readmission and length of stay.
+For example, ward facility code has the highest readmission in code F. But all ward facility codes exhibit a similar pattern in length of stay, with a high concentration of shorter stays (1-3 days).

 ### Insights from Readmission and Length of Stay Patterns in Categorical Features